gardener/etcd-backup-restore/docs/usage/snapshot_encryption.md

 2. **"unknown" status**: Encryption status not yet determined
    - Run a scan: `POST /snapshot/scan`
-   - Check that the service has leader role

-3. **403 Forbidden on API calls**:
-   - Ensure the instance has leader role
-   - Check leadership election logs

 4. **Re-encryption failures**:
    - Check available disk space